GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 | Windows 8   | Windows Server 2016 |
 | Windows Vista   | Windows Server 2008 R2 |

-The impact of this change on the Federal PKI community and how to mitigate the risks to government missions, intranets, and applications are described below.
+The impact of removing COMMON from the Microsoft Trusted CTL and ways to mitigate the risks to Federal Government missions, intranets, applications, and government-furnished equipment are described below.

 ## What Will Be Impacted?
 When Microsoft removes COMMON, government and partner users of Windows will receive errors when encountering instances of Federal PKI CA-issued certificates.
 Errors will occur if all of the following are true:

-1. Windows Operating System (OS) (e.g., computer, mobile device).
+1. Windows Operating System (e.g., workstations and devices).
-2. Using an application that relies on the Microsoft Trust Store (for example, smartcard login).
+2. Using an application that relies on Microsoft's CTLs (for example, PIV login).
 3. Browsing with Microsoft IE/Edge to an intranet website using an TLS/SSL certificate issued by a Federal PKI CA that validates to COMMMON or the Federal Bridge Certification Authority (FBCA).
-> _(**Note:**&nbsp;&nbsp;Apple Safari and Mozilla Firefox are **not** impacted.)_
+>**Note:**&nbsp;&nbsp;Apple Safari and Mozilla Firefox are **not** impacted.
 4. Opening a Microsoft Outlook email that was digitally signed using a certificate issued by a Federal PKI CA that validates to COMMON or the FBCA.
 5. Opening a Microsoft Office document that was digitally signed with a certificate issued by a Federal PKI CA that validates to COMMON or the FBCA.